k-barton/komodor/README.md

 This add-on provides a file type named __“R\_extended”__ to avoid conflict with Komodo's built-in R syntax highlighter.
 Code completion and syntax checking works only with “R\_extended” not “R“.

-No additional R packages are required, however your R installation needs to have Tcl capability (R: `capabilities("tcltk")`).
+No additional R packages are required, however your R installation needs to have Tcl capability (by default it does.
+Check in R with `capabilities("tcltk")`).
 See also _Known issues_ below.

 **Some other, obscure features:**

 * *_Places_ panel*: